 When I was creating my range of skincare products, looking after the health of my customers came first and foremost.
 So when I thought about what I would use to create healthy skincare, I thought of clean, pesticide and chemical free ingredients, and absolutely no added nasties.
 And there is no better standard of healthy skincare than certified organic.
 With September being Australian Organic Awareness Month, I wanted to take a closer look at certified organic skincare and what makes is so special.

 The formulation of any certified organic skincare product is based on a blend of organic oils, butters, waxes and extracts.
 These must come from certified organic origins and make up at least 95% of the formulation.
-This is what makes certified organic skincare products so good as most commercial skincare products are primarily water and non-active fillers.
+This is what makes certified organic skincare products so good as most commercial skincare products tend to be primarily water and non-active fillers.